basel-ax/cgoffline/README.md

 # Sync exchanges and exit
 ./bin/cgoffline -sync-exchanges

+# Sync coins and their market data and exit
+./bin/cgoffline -sync-coins

-# Sync all data (platforms, categories, and exchanges) and exit
+# Sync all data (platforms, categories, exchanges, and coins) and exit
 ./bin/cgoffline -sync-all

 # Run application normally (with initial sync)